 Currently, there are bills in both houses of Congress (H.R.
-676 and S. 1804) and a local bill in the New York Legislature (NY Health Act, S. 4840 - click here for more information on the NY Health Act) that would create such a system.
+1384 and S. 1804) and a NY State Bill that is in both the NY House and the NY Senate (New York Health Act (A5248 and S3577 - click here for more information on the NY Health Act) that would create such a system.

 Numerous studies and real life examples from other countries have shown that a system like this would be able to cover every single American at a lower cost than our current "for profit" healthcare system.
 (Click here to see a list of single-payer healthcare studies for more information)